Canadian Solar Inc. (CSIQ): Skating on Thin Ice? We Know the Answer

 CSIQ’s Market Performance

-CSIQ stocks went up by 6.78% for the week, with a monthly drop of -9.77% and a quarterly performance of -9.59%, while its annual performance rate touched -25.37%.
-The volatility ratio for the week stands at 6.83% while the volatility levels for the past 30 days are set at 5.58% for Canadian Solar Inc. The simple moving average for the period of the last 20 days is 2.14% for CSIQ stocks with a simple moving average of -0.67% for the last 200 days.
+CSIQ stocks went down by -4.95% for the week, with a monthly drop of -14.73% and a quarterly performance of -14.26%, while its annual performance rate touched -27.52%.
+The volatility ratio for the week stands at 8.60% while the volatility levels for the past 30 days are set at 6.14% for Canadian Solar Inc. The simple moving average for the period of the last 20 days is -5.26% for CSIQ stocks with a simple moving average of -8.49% for the last 200 days.

 Analysts’ Opinion of CSIQ